ReactTraining/hooks-workshop/lessons/08-app-state/exercise/README.md

 - Edit `appReducer.js` to handle the action you just dispatched
 - Now access the user from `useAppState`

 You can review modules/app/app-state.js to see how we created `useAppState`.
+Remember that `useAppState` this gives you the result of a `useReducer` call.